 The compliance of this policy lies with nursing faculty and University Admissions.
+PURPOSE: Goals and objectives of the policy.

 It is the policy of the Nursing Department to follow and implement the University Policy on Nursing Program Admissions to administer and process the admissions to the programs offered by the Department.